micuat/CodingChallenges-Alt/README.md

 1. Plinko:
     * p5 does not have `loadSound`
 1. Unikitty Flag: none
+1. Forward Kinematics:
+    * 1a: Nashorn ES6 does not support `class`
+    * 1a: Java object does not have `hasOwnProperty`

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version